Pupil video: How a website works

 How do websites work?

-This Computing scheme of work video introduces how websites work, breaking down the journey of information from a click to a screen.
-It supports learning from the Year 3 Computing systems and networks 1: Networks unit.
+This Computing scheme of work video introduces pupils to how websites work, breaking down the journey of information from a click to a screen.
+It supports Year 3 children in understanding the hidden processes behind everyday Internet use.

 See more of our Year 3 Computing scheme of work.